aamjohns/Powershell_Guide/Scripts.md

     {
     }
 }
-function Get-PrinterIPAddress($printerName) # Connect to iu-ota-prnt01 and get the portname of the printer {
+function Get-PrinterIPAddress($printerName) # Connect to server and get the portname of the printer {
-	$(get-printer -ComputerName iu-ota-prnt01 -Name $printerName).PortName
+	$(get-printer -ComputerName MyPrintServer -Name $printerName).PortName }
-}
 #region startlog
 #=========================================================